Dr Jacqui Wilmshurst

 Professional biography

-I am working towards a PhD in Anthrozoology, via a project entitled 'Caring Wildly', using multispecies autoethnography to explore relationships with wild animals.
+I am working towards a PhD in Anthrozoology and Environmental Ethics, via a project entitled 'Caring Wildly', exploring urban relationships with wild animals.

-The research explores these themes while drawing from a diverse range of literature and theory, including care ethics, philosophical ethology, environmental ethics, and animal ethics.
+Using multispecies autoethnography the research explores core themes of care, kinship, and coexistence.
+Examining cultural narratives and lived experience, it draws from a diverse range of literature and theory including multspecies care ethics, philosophical ethology, environmental ethics, and animal ethics.

 I have a previous academic background in health, social and environmental psychology, applied to human-natural environment relationships and in particular towards improved resilience and risk management for natural hazards.
 This research examined other 'ways of knowing' alongside conventional scientific and academic enquiry, including indigenous and traditional knowledge about the natural world and other animals.